RusticFlare/github-pages-blog/_posts/2025-05-22-my-first-blog-post.md

 platforms, then I'm part of the problem.
 Sites like that live and die by the network effect, so by taking myself out of the network, I give my friends and family one less reason to stay there as well.

-Hence: a blog.
+Hence, a blog.
 I don't know what I'll post here yet, but that's part of the fun!